bobrocke/base-jekyll/_posts/2025-02-19-convention-vs-configuration.md

 Rails 'knows' there's a table named `Color` in the database and gets the first record.

-Creating a Laravel named Route is
+Creating a Laravel named Route is:

 ```php
 Route::get("/colors", [ColorController::class, "index"])->name("colors");
 ```

 -- the url `/colors` routes to the ColorController's `index` method and is named `colors`.
-For Rails you use
+For Rails you use:

 ```ruby
 get "colors", to: "colors#colors"